Texas Outdoor Organizers

 T.O.O. offers professional quality knife & tool sharpening in San Antonio and the South & Central Texas area.

-T.O.O. utilizes a top of the line portable belt sharpening system that allows us to go anywhere there is a standard electrical outlet.
+T.O.O. utilizes top of the line belt sharpening & fixed diamond systems that allows us to best sharpening knives & tools.

-We guarantee the sharpness of our work, and that all knife edges will be at least factory sharp and in most cases sharper than new.
+We guarantee the quality of our work, and that all knife edges will be at least factory sharp and in most cases sharper than new.

 The total degree cutting angle depends on the blade usage as well as the thickness of the blade.